xcart/xcart-docs/_pages/kb_en/modules/gift_wrapping.md

 ![cus-greeting-message.png]({{site.baseurl}}/attachments/ref_3eTR6n0m/cus-greeting-message.png)

-Both the gift wrapping option and the greeting messag are then added to cart and displayed at checkout in the storefront and in the order details in the admin area:
+Both the gift wrapping option and the greeting messag are then added to cart and displayed at checkout in the storefront and in the order details in the Admin area:

 <div class="ui stackable two column grid">
   <div class="column" markdown="span">![cus-checkout-with-greeting-message.png]({{site.baseurl}}/attachments/ref_3eTR6n0m/cus-checkout-with-greeting-message.png)</div>